DKNazar/dknazar.github.io/procedural-sky.md

 <br>

 Now that we have a beautiful atmosphere we need the sun to be correctly positioned.
 Since we are a simulation game, we need to convert our time and location into an accurate sun to get exact shadows.
 A paper by [Zhang](https://www.sciencedirect.com/science/article/pii/S0960148121004031) describes a simplified method to calculate this exact thing in polar co-ordinates.
 Implementing this as input to our atmosphere meant we have realistic sun positions for all stadiums.
 Which also when we discovered that all stadiums were setup incorrectly, and believed they were in Australia.
 A great test for this was [Svalbard](https://www.visitnorway.com/things-to-do/nature-attractions/midnight-sun/), Norway where during summer the sun never sets.
-While I imagine no one plays cricket that north, it is fantastic to see if we wanted to in our game the sun would never set accurately!
+While I imagine no one plays cricket that north, it is fantastic to see if we wanted to: in our game the sun would never set accurately!

 <h2 align="center">Volumetric Clouds</h2><hr>